This page provides a simple overview of the steps required to prepare your data.

 Data formats and Cloud ML Engine

 Cloud ML Engine doesn't get involved in your data format; you can use whatever input format is convenient for your training application.
 That said, you'll need to have your input data in a format that TensorFlow can read.
 You also need to have your data in a location that your Cloud ML Engine project can access.
-The simplest solution is often to use a CSV file in a Google Cloud Storage bucket that your Google Cloud project has access to.
-Some types of data, sparse vectors and binary data for example, can be better represented using TensorFlow's tf.train.Example format serialized in a TFRecords file.
+The simplest solution is often to use a CSV file in a Google Cloud Storage bucket that your Google Cloud Platform project has access to.
+Some types of data, such as sparse vectors and binary data, can be better represented using TensorFlow's tf.train.Example format serialized in a TFRecords file.

 There are many transformations that might be useful to perform on your raw feature data.
 Some of the more common ones are: